modin-project/modin/docs/flow/modin/backends/index.rst

     :width: 300px

-Query compilers of all backends implement a common API, which is used by the Modin Dataframe to emulate pandas API.
+Query compilers of all backends implement a common API, which is used by the Modin Dataframe to support dataframe queries.
 The role of the query compiler is to translate its API into a pairing of known user-defined functions and dataframe algebra operators.
 Each query compiler instance contains a :doc:`frame </flow/modin/engines/base/frame/index>` of the selected execution engine and queries it with the compiled queries to get the result.
 The query compiler object is immutable,